 The following forms and documents are required when applying for a Consular Report of Birth Abroad:

-- Form DS-2029 Application (PDF, 430 kB) for Consular Report of Birth Abroad of a Citizen of the United States of America
+- Form DS-2029 Application (PDF) for Consular Report of Birth Abroad of a Citizen of the United States of America

 - Official record of the child’s foreign birth.
 (Rodný List)